-An Introduction to Driver's Education
+An Introduction to Drivers Education

-Driver's Education track events are intended to provide a basic foundation of knowledge which become building blocks to advancing skills as you continue with track driving.
+Driver Education track events are intended to provide a basic foundation of knowledge which become building blocks to advancing skills as you continue with track driving.

 Students are taught to drive safely around the track in a non-competitive environment under the supervision of a track instructor riding in the car.

 Students can expect (and are expected) to learn the following:

 - How to drive the basic line of the track.